Apple's next version of its operating system - iOS 15 - is now out in the open, but when is the official release date?

 Please note that since the public beta software has not yet been commercially released by Apple, it may contain errors or inaccuracies and may not function as well as commercially released software.
 Be sure to back up your iPhone, iPad, or iPod touch and your Mac using Time Machine before installing beta software.

-After this initial beta release, Apple has now released a second and third public beta for iOS 15.
-When downloading this third beta, you may notice it is described as Public Beta 4.
+After this initial beta release, Apple has now released several other public betas for iOS 15.
+The most recent beta is Public Beta 7.

 What Devices Support iOS 15?